How to Write a Resume for Notion

 Key Principles

-Craft quality — evidence that you hold yourself to an exceptionally high bar in your work
+Craft quality — evidence that you hold yourself to an exceptionally high bar, visible in the writing itself

-First-principles thinking demonstrated through novel approaches to problems, not just following best practices
+First-principles thinking (a 'truth seeker'): novel, reasoned approaches, not just following best practices

-Resourcefulness — achieving outsized impact with small teams or limited resources
+Resourcefulness and pace — outsized impact with small teams or limited resources

 Pro tip: Notion values depth over breadth.
-Rather than listing many projects superficially, choose 3-4 accomplishments and describe them with the level of craft and intentionality that Notion expects in its own product.
-Show that you understand why you made certain decisions, not just what you delivered.
+Instead of listing many projects superficially, choose 3-4 accomplishments and describe them with the craft and intentionality Notion expects in its own product.
+Ivan Zhao's advice — 'make the dumbest path great' and 'think system-first' — is a good editing rule for your bullets: show why you made a decision and the tradeoff behind it, not just what you delivered.

 Must Include